Scheduling threads like Thomas Jefferson

 Inspiration and prior work

-While there are examples of pipelining in manufacturing that pre-date Henry Ford, it seems that’s when it took off and become a common place.
+While there are examples of pipelining in manufacturing that pre-date Henry Ford, it seems that’s when it took off and became commonplace.
 Wikipedia says:

 “The assembly line, driven by conveyor belts, reduced production time for a Model T to just 93 minutes by dividing the process into 45 steps.
 Producing cars quicker than paint of the day could dry, it had an immense influence on the world.”